sharpfoxdev/Bomberman/Bomberman/Program documentation.md

 		- central class of the code, its instance is passed to all of the instances of other classes, thus they can comunicate via this Game instance (which was initialised in Form1)

 		fields and properties:
-			+tileSize //size in px of the tiles (sand, wall, crate), bombs, explosion and bonuses +PlayerSize //size in px of game players (they are slightly smaller than the tiles for easier movement in the game) -pathToPlan //path to where the plan of mapgrid is stored -amountOfPlayers
+			+int tileSize //size in px of the tiles (sand, wall, crate), bombs, explosion and bonuses +int playerSize //size in px of game players (they are slightly smaller than the tiles for easier movement in the game) -string pathToPlan //path to where the plan of mapgrid is stored -int amountOfPlayers
 			+bool gameOver //true if game is over

 			+Map map //instance of map, does all the map related stuff